reethd/Employee-Tracker/README.md

 ## Contributing

-Contact me through github with any contributions that ayou may have.
+Contact me through github with any contributions that you may have.

 ## Tests